 Recurrent respiratory papillomatosis (RRP) is a disease that occurs when warts grow in the respiratory tract (nasal passages, throat).

 HPV types 6 and 11 cause RRP.
 There are about 20,000 cases in US.
-Almost 2,000 children contract RRP each year, often when a mother with genital warts passes the virus to the child during the birth process.
-In the UK, it is estimated that 600 males and 600 females are living with RRP caused by HPV.
+About 1,000 children contract RRP each year, often when a mother with genital warts passes the virus to the child during the birth process.
+In the UK, it is estimated that 1 in 70,400 people are living with RRP caused by HPV.

 Hoarseness is the most common symptom of RRP.
 Warts can also block airways and cause breathing difficulties.
 There is no cure for RRP but surgery will remove the warts.
 RRP has a tendency to recur.